-According to senate policy, Non Continuing Lecturers are not eligible to teach a Global Seminar, however they may request an exception.
-In summer 2021, the EPC and UGC Senate committees approved a procedure for Non Continuing Lecturers who are not eligible to teach a Global Seminar to request an exception.
+According to senate policy, Non Continuing Lecturers and Adjunct faculty are not eligible to teach a Global Seminar, however they may request an exception.
+The EPC and UGC Senate committees approved a procedure for Non Continuing Lecturers and Adjunct faculty who are not eligible to teach a Global Seminar to request an exception.
 Before beginning a proposal, any interested Non Continuing Lecturer should first contact Jim Galvin to discuss the policy and procedures for requesting an exception to senate eligibility requirements.
 There is no guarantee that an exception will be approved.
 If the exception is approved, then the proposal must still go through the standard review and approval process for a Global Seminar.